Kaholo/kaholo-plugin-aws-ecs/README.md

 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
 4. Cluster (Autocomplete) **Required** - The cluster to start the task on.
 Choose from dropdown or provide by name from code.
 5. Container Instances (Autocomplete) **Required** - The container instance(s) to place the task on.
 Choose from dropdown or provide by ID or full ARN from code.
 Can enter multiple results by providing an array from code.
-6. Task Family (Autocomplete) **Optional** - The task family of the task defintion to use.
+6. Task Family (Autocomplete) **Optional** - The task family of the task definition to use.
-7. Task Definition (Autocomplete) **Required** - The specific version of the task defintion to start.
+7. Task Definition (Autocomplete) **Required** - The specific version of the task definition to start.
 Choose from dropdown or provide in the format of taskFamily:taskVersion.
 Will use the latest revision of the task family if not specified.

 ## Method: Stop Task
 Stop the specified task.